shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-buying-faq.md

 because we overwrite the browser cookie with the user ID from the app.

 > [!NOTE]
-> Xandr does not have an app install tracking solution at this time.
+> Microsoft Advertising does not have an app install tracking solution at this time.
 We do provide instructions for integrating with an install tracking vendor; see [Set Up Third-Party Mobile App Install Tracking](set-up-third-party-mobile-app-install-tracking.md).

 ### Can I track app install events from browser impressions or clicks?